CoolCoderSJ/Ace/README.md

 Many task keeper and reminder apps already exist, but are usually complicated, or filled with too many features to use.
 Ace is a minimalistic task manager and reminder app that is easy to use and has a clean and simple interface.
 With Ace, you can create a task and set a task type, and Ace will take care of the rest.
 If you enable notifications for your tasks, Ace will send you a notification to your devices every day for a few days based on your task to keep you on track.

+Ace is meant for students because it helps them to keep track of their assignments and tests.
+It helps students remember when their tests, sporting events, concerts, or anything else is happening.

 ## Getting Started
 - You can visit an instance of Ace currently running [here](https://ace.coolcodersj.repl.co/), or by going to https://ace.coolcodersj.repl.co/.